Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review: Entity Alignment With KG Embeddings

 \subsubsection{Neural Network Architectures}

 All evaluated methods are implemented on top of a neural network architecture with multiple hidden layers, each consisting of $d$ neurons, where $d$ are the dimensions of the embeddings (dim).
-More precisely, relation-based methods utilize either shallow neural networks (MTransE, MTransE+RotatE), or Graph Neural Network (RDGCN, RREA(basic), RREA(semi)) for learning the embeddings, while attribute-based methods use shallow neural networks for encoding relations (AttrE) or Graph Neural Networks for encoding literals (MultiKE) and textual descriptions (KDCoE).
+More precisely, relation-based methods utilize either shallow neural networks (MTransE, MTransE+RotatE), or Graph Neural Network (RDGCN, RREA(basic), RREA(semi)) for learning the embeddings, while attribute-based methods use shallow neural networks for encoding relations (AttrE) or Graph Neural Networks for encoding literals (MultiKE) and textual descriptions (KDCoE) or Radial Basis Function kernel~\citep{DBLP:conf/sigir/XiongDCLP17} for the interactions (BERT\_INT).

 Regarding relation-based methods, MTransE and MTransE+RotatE, utilize one layer for embedding entities and one layer for embedding entity relations.
 As shown in Table~\ref{tab:hyperparameters}, the dimensions of both embeddings are the same (100).
-On the other hand, RDGCN consists of four Graph Attention Networks (GATs)~\cite{DBLP:journals/corr/abs-1710-10903}, two primal layers and two dual layers.
-The final embeddings are output by two stacked GCN layers~\cite{DBLP:journals/corr/KipfW16}.
+On the other hand, RDGCN consists of four Graph Attention Networks (GATs)~\citep{DBLP:journals/corr/abs-1710-10903}, two primal layers and two dual layers.
+The final embeddings are output by two stacked GCN layers~\citep{DBLP:conf/iclr/KipfW17}.
 Both versions of RREA utilize two stacked GATs (Relational Reflection Aggregate Layer).
 It is worth mentioning that both RDGCN and both versions of RREA use variations of graph attention mechanisms, not standard GATs.